 Qualified Structured Reference: If users refer to the table’s parts outside of the tables, the reference to a cell is preceded by the Table Name (i.e., Sales).
 This type of structured reference is known as a Qualified Structured Reference.

-An Unqualified Structured Reference in Excel
+What is an Unqualified Structured Reference in Excel?

 As we mentioned earlier, Structured References that refer to cells within a table without an Item Specifier are unqualified structured references.
 Follow the below section to learn more about unqualified structured references in Excel.